Daedalus46/OSINT-VM/README.md

 Ubuntu 22.04.05 LTS Direct Download: https://releases.ubuntu.com/jammy/ (Download Desktop Image for VM)

-#### NOTE : Check tickbox of Unintended installation when installing your ubunto in VM to get sudo privileges.
+#### NOTE : Check tickbox of Unintended installation when installing your ubuntu in VM to get sudo privileges.

 ---